 “No!”
 He said quite sharply.
 “No one can know.”

-Tabitha promised him, but in the days that followed her mother fell gravely ill.
-On the fourteenth day when she was so weak and pale from the sickness, Tabitha thought that she would die, she put her lips to her mother’s ear and whispered:
+Tabitha promised him but, in the days that followed, her mother fell gravely ill.
+On the fourteenth day, when she was so weak and pale from the sickness, Tabitha thought that she would die, and she put her lips to her mother”s ear and whispered:

 “Mother.
-You must know that he is not a swan, but a cursed man.
-Until tomorrow when his fate shall change.”
-Her mother clasped hold of her hand, a joyful smile radiating from her features.
-She sat up, her health restored.
-Tabitha smiled and returned to the cottage, only to find that her husband, was gone.
+You must know that he is not a swan, but a cursed man - but only until tomorrow, when his fate shall change.”
+Her mother clasped hold of her hand, a joyful smile radiating from her features, and she sat up, her health restored.
+Tabitha smiled, and returned to the cottage, only to find that her husband, was gone.

-She ran outside, the south wind encircling her as she wound her way through the narrow, cobbled streets.
-She whispered her sorrows to the sacred well as the wind flowed away down the hillside, and on to the lowlands.
-A deep hush descending on the village as Tabitha returned to her childhood home.
+She ran outside, the south wind encircling her, as she wound her way through the narrow, cobbled streets.
+She whispered her sorrows to the sacred well, as the wind flowed away down the hillside, and on to the lowlands.
+A deep hush descended on the village as Tabitha returned to her childhood home.

 “I am to go out into the world to find him.
-Please do not deny me.
-For I will need three pairs of iron shod shoes, and a purse of golden sovereigns.
+Please, do not deny me.
+I will need three pairs of iron-shod shoes, and a purse of golden sovereigns.
 You have done everything for me, and my love will ever be yours, but I must find my husband and bring him home.”

-“The World is boundless, child, what hope do you have?’
+“The World is boundless, child, what hope do you have?”
 Her mother said.

 “Not much, but it will be enough.”

 “No. Better let him be.
 Let him go to the marshlands and silver lakes of this world.
 We will not lose you.”
-Her father replied as she turned away from them.
+Her father replied, as she turned away from them.

-For three weeks Tabitha remained in bed, curled up beneath the embroidered sheets.
-The wind smoothing her curls through the open window.
-Where each night she offered prayers to the starlit river.
+For three weeks, Tabitha remained in bed, curled up beneath the embroidered sheets, the wind smoothing her curls, through the open window.
+Each night she offered prayers to the starlit river.

-“Please you must let me go.
+“Please, you must let me go.
 I must undertake this journey.”
-She said, until, finally, they knew that they could hold her no longer, and with the shoes and purse of gold, she ventured out into the world.
+She kept saying, until, finally, they knew that they could hold her no longer and, with the shoes and purse of gold, she ventured out into the world.

-Through the wild flower meadows she walked.
-Turning back just for a moment to watch the white wings of his father’s windmill turn slowly in the dusk.
+Through the wild flower meadows she walked, turning back, just for a moment, to watch the white wings of her husband’s father”s windmill turn slowly in the dusk.
 As the crescent moon rose over the snow tipped mountains, she walked along the windswept coast.
-Past mountain gorges, and hilltop villages.
+Past mountain gorges, and hilltop villages, she went.

-As Tabitha sat on the stony hillside that tumbled down to the shore, she heard weeping, and found a young girl led upon the earth.
+As Tabitha sat on the stony hillside, that tumbled down to the shore, she heard weeping, and found a young girl lying upon the earth.
 She too had once been married to an enchanted swan, but had spilled his secret on the twelfth night.
-Sadly Tabitha comforted her before walking on, her shoes worn down and full of holes.
+Tabitha comforted her sadly, before walking on, her shoes worn down, and full of holes.

-As the stars processed overhead, and the year renewed itself, she set off wearing the second pair of shoes.
-Along blue green rivers, through dense forests of oak and ash, over fertile plains, her footsteps fell like leaves upon the Earth.
-Near the turning of the second year she came to an avenue of cypress trees, where lay a cluster of ancient ruins.
-In the stillness she lay down exhausted upon the mossy ground, the lilac wisteria fluttering overhead.
+As the stars processed overhead, and the year renewed itself, she set off, wearing the second pair of shoes.
+Along blue-green rivers, through dense forests of oak and ash, and over fertile plains, her footsteps fell like leaves upon the Earth.
+Near the turning of the second year, she came to an avenue of cypress trees, where lay a cluster of ancient ruins.
+In the stillness, she lay down, exhausted upon the mossy ground, the lilac-coloured wisteria fluttering overhead.